October 11, 2015

 I did a lot of soul-searching and decided that today was the day I would change my attitude.
 I reminded myself that this is not just about me; this is Dale’s trip, too, and finishing is very important to him.
 I had to figure out a way to do better, for him.
-So when I got up this morning, I told myself, “My job today is just to walk,” not to worry about the future or those annoying “what-ifs.”
-And so here’s what I did throughout today’s hike: each time a worry or a negative thought popped into my head, I dismissed it.
+So when I got up this morning, I told myself, “My job today is just to walk,” not to worry about the future or those annoying what-ifs.
+So here’s what I did throughout today’s hike: each time a worry or a whiny thought popped into my head, I dismissed it.

 “Good god my feet hurt.”

-Or, “I can’t believe we’ve been walking for 3 hours and we’re not even halfway there yet.”
+“I can’t believe we’ve been walking for 3 hours and we’re not even halfway there.”

-These thoughts do me no good; the only effect they have is to make me want to throw myself onto the ground in despair.
-So today, I worked on shutting them down.
-When they popped into my head, I pushed them away, not giving them the time they needed to burrow into my psyche.
+These thoughts made me want to throw myself on the ground in despair, so today I worked on shutting them down.
+When they appeared, I pushed them away, not giving them the time they needed to burrow into my psyche.

-The hike wasn’t any easier today; there were steep hills stretching into infinity and lots of asphalt, but my attitude was better.
+The day’s hike wasn’t any easier; there were steep hills stretching into infinity and lots of asphalt, but my attitude was better.
 I got through the 14 miles exhausted but hopeful, filled with the knowledge that I can do this.
 Day by day, step by step, thought by thought, (poco a poco) I can make it to Santiago.